Internal

 API calls in your own apps

-OpenAI, Anthropic, OpenRouter, Bedrock, Vertex calls baked into your products.
-Spend, models, system prompts, logged inputs.
+OpenAI, Anthropic, OpenRouter, Bedrock and Vertex calls inside your products.
+We record spend, models, system prompts and logged inputs.

 We do the discovery, the interviews, the tenant review and the write-up.
 You get a document the board can sign and your IT lead can act on by Monday.